Differential operator

 A harmonic function defined on an annulus.
 Harmonic functions are exactly those functions which lie in the kernel of the Laplace operator, an important differential operator.

-In mathematics, a differential operator is an operator defined as a function of the differentiation operator.
-It is helpful, as a matter of notation first, to consider differentiation as an abstract operation that accepts a function and returns another function (in the style of a higher-order function in computer science).
+In mathematics, a differential operator is an operator defined as a function of the differentiation operator (which is an operation that accepts a function and returns another function, i.e. a higher-order function).

 This article considers mainly linear differential operators, which are the most common type.
 However, non-linear differential operators also exist, such as the Schwarzian derivative.

 Definition

 Given a nonnegative integer m, an order-$m$ linear differential operator is a map $P$ from a function space $\mathcal{F}_1$ on $\mathbb{R}^n$ to another function space $\mathcal{F}_2$ that can be written as: